 Still to this day, I’m not sure why those photos caught my eye.
 The artist in my today thinks of all the fun collages you could do with them and you will occasionally see vintage images on my FB page when I make my own memes.
 Other than that, I just really still like them.

 My new obsession is Pyrex.
 Why you ask?
 It represents family to me.
 Like the photo of my first birthday, the butter print bowl on the table, with my cousins at our Grandparents’ farm.
 No, I don’t remember that day, but seeing that picture and that bowl all these years later, made me want that bowl.
 Was it a way to relive a memory I only have in a photo?
 Maybe, probably.
 So for my birthday one year, my Mom got me that bowl.
 Obviously, it’s a treasured piece in my collection!

 Many years ago a friend was offered several snowflake pieces from a lady at her church.
 She587 instantly thought of me, sent me pictures, I was swooning, of course.
 She accepted the gracious lady’s offer and then gave them to me.
 Thoughtfulness and kindness spread like wildfire in this example.
 More treasures to cherish and a beautiful story to tell.

 Think of how you feel when you see an old barn.
-For a lot of us, it can bring memories of living on a farm or even if you didn’t live on a farm, you might feel melancholy for a long forgotten piece of history being neglected.
+For a lot of us, it can bring memories of living on a farm or even if you didn’t live on a farm, you might feel melancholy for a long-forgotten piece of history being neglected.
 All vintage things have a story whether we know it or imagine it.
 Vintageness is part of the process of being able to appreciate those treasures.
-It’s an interstate of highways and byways that pass through our life, a map of where we’ve been, who we’ve had the privilege to know, things we have experienced and a hint of where we’re going.
+It’s an interstate of highways and byways that pass through our lives, a map of where we’ve been, who we’ve had the privilege to know, things we have experienced, and a hint of where we’re going.